 Clean Code: Don’t mix different levels of abstractions

-Do we need “Senior Resources” in team (I hate to call a human being as a Resource) to do these things?Tools like Findbugs, PMD, Checkstyle, Sonar can do that for you.
-I agree that following a standard naming convention by all the team members is a good thing.
-But that doesn’t increase the readability of code.
+Do we need “Senior Resources” on the team (I hate to call a human being a “Resource”) to do these things?
+Tools like Findbugs, PMD, Checkstyle, and Sonar can do that for you.
+I agree that following a standard naming convention by all team members is a good thing.
+But that doesn’t necessarily increase the readability of the code.

-- Source and target accounts should be valid accounts
+• Source and target accounts should be valid accounts.

-Assume we have the following implementation for the above usecase:
+Assume we have the following implementation for the above use case:

 public class UglyMoneyTransferService